-Even the tiny amount of fiber binds with the water, and when you eat these noodles, this mixture of glucomannan fiber and water does two beneficial things.
-One, it slightly expands your stomach.
+First, it slightly expands your stomach.
 This action helps make you feel full faster than regular pasta.
-And second, it slows down your digetstion.
+And second, it slows down your digestion.

 When your digestion slows down, you’re less tempted by cravings for high-carb treats after a meal.
 In addition there are other health benefits of this yam fiber pasta:

 - beneficial for people with type 2 diabetes

 - beneficial for those with insulin resistance syndrome

 So although shirataki noodles contain virtually no nutritional value, they can contribute to overall health and help you get slimmer.
 Because they have almost no calories or carbohydrates, shirataki noodles help regulate blood sugar levels.
 And many diseases are the result of high blood sugar and inflammation.